smoca-ag/lightweight-kotlin-redux/README.md

 }
 ```

 9. The Project should now sync and build successfully.
-Continue by [creating the Redux components](#create-redux-components)
+Continue by [creating all necessary components](#lightweigt-kotlin-redux)

 ## Native Implementation
 After finishing your Redux components this project must now be imported to our native environment.